Words with similar contexts have similar meanings

 • Binary prediction task: 'Is word x likely to co-occur with word y?'

-• Keep classifier weights
+• Use the learned classifier weights

 • Running text is the training data